Target enables you to track clicks on any element as a success metric.

 - You can browse to a different page to track clicks on a page where you might not be changing content.
 This different page must be included in the activity using the multipage feature and at.js or mbox.js must be implemented on it.

 - If you select more than one element, if an entrant clicks on any one of the chosen elements, the click is counted.
 To count each item separately, set up individual success metrics for each element.
+To count one item by clicking on several elements on a page, edit the CSS Element Selector to match multiple elements.

 - Make sure you select the level of element you want to track.
 For example, when specifying a button, make sure you select the link and not the button text.